pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 the two are absolutely incompatible.

 Already there have appeared in the development of microcopying apparatus several outstanding examples of this incompatibility.
-The Recordak newspaper projector projects an image from a full frame of&nbsp;{%- include pagebreak.html canvas=304 -%}&nbsp;a l6mm. film or from one quarter of the
+The Recordak newspaper projector projects an image from a full frame of {% include pagebreak.html canvas=304 %} a l6mm. film or from one quarter of the
 "double frame" of a 35mm. film.
 A newspaper page, copied on the Eastman Recordak machine, is projected and read, a quarter-page at a time.
 There is no incompatibility here, for the quarter-page of the newspaper holds several columns, and no lines of reading are broken off in the middle.